 Overclocking has been a main focus of Custom PC since we launched in 2003, and we’ve been pushing the latest CPUs to their limits for nearly 20 years.
 We have a boatload of knowledge and experience in overclocking, and we know which methods work best.

 Start by checking your temperatures.
-Intel’s CPUs don’t run as hot as AMD’s Ryzen 7000-series chips, but you’ll still need to check you have sufficient headroom.
+The latest Intel Raptor Lake CPUs don’t run as hot as the latest AMD Zen 4 CPUs, such as the Ryzen 7 7800X3D, but you’ll still need to check you have sufficient headroom.
 You can also use CPU-Z to check your CPU’s boost frequencies and voltage, to see whether you need to apply loadline calibration in order to reduce vdroop, where the CPU voltage can fall under load.

 We managed to hit an all-core overclock 5.7GHz with our Core i5-13600K test sample, but we’ll start by aiming for a lower frequency that should be achievable on most systems with good cooling.
 Start by locating the Performance Core (P-Core) settings.

-This frequency is 400MHz higher than any boost frequency we saw at stock speed, so both lightly- threaded ad multi-threaded applications will benefit from this tweak.
+This frequency is 400MHz higher than any boost frequency at stock speed, so both lightly- threaded and multi-threaded applications will benefit from this tweak.
 Your next step is to adjust the voltage (vcore).
 We used a vcore of 1.4V to hit 5.7GHz for our review, but we can start at a lower point here with a lower frequency.

-Locate the CPU core voltage or vcore setting, set it to manual or fixed, and enter a voltage of 1.35V – the correct field is called CPU Core Voltage Override on our Asus board.
+Locate the CPU core voltage or vcore setting, set it to manual or fixed, and enter a voltage of 1.35V – the correct field is called CPU Core Voltage Override on our Asus board, and the settings can be found in the Extreme Tweaker section.

 To allow more power to get to the CPU under sustained loads, we also need to open the taps a little.
 On our Asus motherboard, these options are located in the CPU power management section.
 You’re looking for power and current limits, which need to go up to their maximum settings.